Frequently Asked QuestionsWhat is RMonitor?

 Instructions for downloading previously purchased apps:

-RMonitor periodically sends out data as it's available.
+The RMonitor feed periodically sends out data as it's available.
 Some data such as racer information is sent on a timed basis, other information such as last lap/best lap are sent as the event occurs such as when a racer crosses the timing loop.
 Data is updated on the device as soon as it receives the data from the RMonitor server.

 Did we miss your question?
 Contact us and we'll be happy to help you out.